 - Enroll.
 To buy the course for themselves

 - Add to cart.
 To buy the course on behalf of other users

 Power Users can purchase courses directly for other users only if users can view and buy the courses themselves from a catalog to which they have visibility.
 Once you’ve added an item into your shopping cart, access the cart from the corresponding icon in the header of your platform and finalize your purchase as described in the Buying Content on Behalf of Other Users chapter of the Shopping cart management article of the Knowledge Base.

 - Power Users cannot remove the association between a catalog and a sub-branch unless they are also assigned to the sub-branch parent branch.

-- In order to allow Power Users to assign courses to catalogs, you need to assign them the Courses / View and Edit and the Course Catalogs / View and Edit permissions.
+- To allow Power Users to assign courses to catalogs, you need to assign them the Courses / View and Edit and the Course catalogs / View and Edit permissions.

 When updating public catalogs, it may take up to three minutes to see your changes applied.

 - If you use more than ten custom catalogs, you need to configure the Max number of elements per page parameter.
 To do so, access the Admin menu, then click on Advanced settings in the Settings section and move to the Advanced options left tab.
 Locate and update the Max number of elements per page parameter option to encompass the number of catalogs you wish to display at once.
 For catalogs, each catalog constitutes one element.